-Opening the WIN-911 GUI, you can navigate to Alarming>Labels to bring up the Labels work space.
-In the below example, we have several Labels already configured.
-Create a new Label by clicking the add icon on the bottom left.
-Creating a new Label will open the "General" settings:
+Opening the WIN-911 GUI, navigate to Alarming > Labels to bring up the Labels webpage.
+In the example below, we have several Labels already configured.
+You can create a new Label by clicking the add icon on the bottom left.
+Creating a new Label will open the General settings section as shown below:

 The settings include: